nginxinc/nginx-gateway-fabric/site/content/how-to/traffic-management/response-headers.md

 In the output above, you can see that the headers application modifies the following custom headers:

-In the output above you can notice the modified response headers as the `X-Header-Remove` header is absent.
+In the output above you can notice the modified response headers as the `X-Header-Unmodified` remains unchanged as we did not include it in the filter and `X-Header-Remove` header is absent.
 The header `X-Header-Add` gets appended with the new value and `X-Header-Set` gets overwritten to `overwritten-value` as defined in the *HttpRoute*.

 ## Further Reading